tapuia/rust-book-pt-br/second-edition/src/ch03-02-data-types.md

 ### Scalar Types

 A *scalar* type represents a single value.
-Rust has four primary scalar types: integers, floating-point numbers, booleans, and characters.
+Rust has four primary scalar types: integers, floating-point numbers, Booleans, and characters.
 You’ll likely recognize these from other programming languages, but let’s jump into how they work in Rust.

 #### Integer Types

 An *integer* is a number without a fractional component.
-We used one integer type earlier in this chapter, the `i32` type.
-This type declaration indicates that the value it’s associated with should be a signed integer (hence the `i`, as opposed to a `u` for unsigned) that takes up 32 bits of space.
+We used one integer type earlier in this chapter, the `u32` type.
+This type declaration indicates that the value it’s associated with should be an unsigned integer (signed integer types start with `i` instead of `u`) that takes up 32 bits of space.
 Table 3-1 shows the built-in integer types in Rust.
-Each variant in the Signed and Unsigned columns (for example, *i32*) can be used to declare the type of an integer value.
+Each variant in the Signed and Unsigned columns (for example, *i16*) can be used to declare the type of an integer value.

 <span class="caption">Table 3-1: Integer Types in Rust</span>